 Death records are available to authorized individuals, upon request from this office, up to six months from the date of death.

-Ordering a Certificate
+Ordering a Death Record

-- Death Certificate Order Form
+- Death Record Order Form

 - Staff from a funeral home that was in charge of final disposition arrangements.

 - United States Department of Veteran Affairs, the Director Veterans’ Affairs or any county service officer may request and receive two (2) free copies of the certificate of death.
-These requests may also come from the funeral home in charge of the final disposition arrangements

 - Any government agency which needs the record to conduct business: law enforcement agencies, Motor Vehicles, IRS, Social Security, etc.